ajot/alexa-guided-walkthrough-using-node-sdk/part-1/README.md

 # Part 1: Introduction to the ASK Software Development Kit for Node.js

-We have one main objective for this code deep dive–when customers start the skill by saying, "Alexa, open memory challenge," we want the skill to respond with a welcome greeting like the one we included in the conversation above (“Welcome to memory challenge…”).

-This deep dive will teach you how to build request handlers for incoming requests using canHandle() and handle() methods.
+This walkthrough will teach you how to build request handlers for incoming requests using canHandle() and handle() methods.
 You’ll also learn how to register the request handlers.

+We have one main objective for this walkthrough – when customers start the skill by saying, "Alexa, open memory challenge," we want the skill to respond with a welcome greeting like the one we included in the conversation above (“Welcome to memory challenge…”).
 Let’s start building.

 ## Step 1: Include the ASK SDK